Public Pier — No Fishing License Required

 The most common rigging for these is simply a high/low with size 6 or 4 hooks utilizing a pyramid sinker just heavy enough to hold bottom.
 Some anglers also like to use a Carolina-type sliding bait leader.
 For this leader, buy an egg sinker that has a hole through the middle.
 Run your line through the hole and through a small bead (usually red) and then attach a swivel to the end of the line (which prevents the sinker from sliding down onto your leader).
 Next attach a 3-4 foot leader that has a size 6-4 hook at the end.
 This leader works well for the larger croaker—spotfins up to around 6-pounds in size and yellowfins to about 2 pounds in size (although larger fish can be found here.
 A 28-inch yellowfin was reported in March 2015 which, if accurate, would have been a new state record).
 The sliding rig aka fish finder rig also has the advantage of being a good halibut rig.

 Most years will see these croakers joined by a few of their croaker cousins—white seabass.
 Usually the white seabass will show up in the spring although a large run of white seabass took place at the pier in October 2006.
-Most of the time the white seabass will be the smaller, generally illegal, juvenile fish that are called seatrout but at times the bigger fish will show up (including a nice-sized fish in May 2016).
+Most of the time the white seabass will be the smaller, illegal-size juvenile fish that are called seatrout but at times the bigger fish will show up (including a nice-sized fish in May 2016).
 Unfortunately, the name sometimes confuses newbie anglers who think they may keep the “seatrout” even if they know the size requirement for white seabass.
 Know the rules AND learn how to identify the fish.

 A large spotfin croaker (but unusual picture)